hmchen47/DataScience/Stats/ProbStatsPython/12-RegPCA.md

   </div>

 + Summary
-  + PCA and regression modeling mthods based om minimizing RMS errror
+  + PCA and regression modeling methods based om minimizing RMS error
   + regression
     + a supervised method
     + choosing what to predict